zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

 ## YAML Primer

    YAML Ain’t Markup Language (YAML) is a serialization language that has become popular due to its ease of readability and it use as an alternative to JSON for object serialization.
-This short YAML tutorial will demonstrate the basic language syntax and conclude with a short exmaple of parsing a YAML file using Python.
+This short YAML tutorial will demonstrate the basic language syntax and conclude with a short example of parsing a YAML file using Python.

    Let’s Review a sample YAML file for a brief overview.